pascallaliberte/sharpen.page/_posts/2020-10-16-ego-makes-good-products-fail-remove-ego.md

 The Expert is characterized by their knowledge of the material, of a technique, or processes, of a solution.
 In fact, they _identify_ with their knowledge.
 Their person and their abilities, in their mind, are one.
 You attack the knowledge, you attack the person.
 There's a defense mechanism, a hoarding of the knowledge.

-### The Achiever - Beneath the developmental ceiling
+### The Achiever - Beneath the Developmental Ceiling

 1. _(Third level above)_
 2. _(Second level above)_